mustafaacan/test/README.md

   - Requirement: Required
   - Specified Form: True / False
   - Dependencies: HIDE DISABLED USER CLICK
-  - Obtaining Way: HIDE DISABLED USER CLICK
+  - Obtaining Way: Will be pulled from the user database